Doll of the Dead

 After determining Charlotte was indeed dead, Charles bundled her securely in the sleigh and drove her the fifteen miles back to her parents’ cottage.

 The quintessential version of this sad story places the hapless heroine in upstate New York, and the cautionary tale probably originates from there.
-Considering the limited means of
+Considering the limited means of Credit: public domaintransportation available, “upstate” could have been no farther than Sleepy Hollow (a hamlet about 30 miles NNE of New York City proper, once considered “upstate”).

 The song first appeared in print in 1843, attributed to author Seba Smith in a New England journal.
 Other evidence suggests a version of the song-tale was known in Vermont as early as 1833.